Installation Overview

 c8000v-universalk9.17.04.01a-tar.gz

 A hypervisor enables multiple operating systems to share a single hardware host machine.
-While each operating system could have a dedicated use of the host's processor, memory, and other resources, the hypervisor controls and allocates only the required resources to each operating system.
+Each operating system could use the host's processor, memory, and other resources, but the hypervisor controls and allocates only the required resources to each one.
 This ensures that the operating systems (VMs) do not disrupt each other.
+The supported hypervisors for Cisco Catalyst 8000V are:

 • VMware ESXi: Cisco Catalyst 8000V runs on the VMware ESXi hypervisor, which runs on a x86 hardware containing virtualization extension.
 To see the VMware requirements and to learn how to install Cisco Catalyst 8000V in the ESXi environment, see Installing in VMware ESXi Environment.